gem-pasteur/PanACoTA/doc/source/usage.rst

     - ``--quiet``: do not write anything on stdout nor stderr.
 Log files are still created, so you can check what is running.
     - ``-v`` or ``--verbose``: be more verbose:

-        + ``-v`` will add warnings in stderr (by default, only errors are displayed in stderr, warning are just in log files),
+        + ``-v`` will add warnings in stderr (by default, only errors are displayed in stderr, warnings are just in log files),
         + ``-vv`` will do the same as ``-v``, and also add details to stdout (by default, only info is written to stdout)

 We will now describe each subcommand, with its options.